 A child with a disability has the right to live a full and decent life with dignity and, as far as possible, independence and to play an active part in the community.
-Governme must do all they can to support disabled children and their families
+Governments must do all they can to support disabled children and their families the way they are cared for and their wider circumstances ARTICLE 26 (social security)

 ARTICLE 24 (health and health services) Every child has the right to the best possible health.
-Governments must provide good quality health care, clear water, nutritious food, and a clean environment and education on health and well-being so that children can stay healthy.
+Governments must provide good quality health care, clean water, nutritious food, and a clean environment and education on health and well-being so that children can stay healthy.
 Richer countries must help poorer countries achieve this.

-ARTICLE 25 (review of treatment in care) If a child has been placed away from home for the purpose of care or protection (for example, with a foster mily or in hospital), they have the right to a regular review of their treatment the way they are cared for and their
+ARTICLE 25 (review of treatment in care) If a child has been placed away from home for the purpose of care or protection (for example, with a foster family or in hospital), they have the right to a regular review of their treatment,

-ARTICLE 26 (social security) Every child has the right to benefit from social security.
-Governments must provide social security, including financia support and other benefits, to families in need of assistance.
+Every child has the right to benefit from social security.
+Governments must provide social security, including financial support and other benefits, to families in

-ARTICLE 27 (adequate standard of living) Every child has the right to a standard o living that is good enough to meet their physical and social needs and support heir development.
-Governn help families who cannot afford to provide this.
+ARTICLE 27 (adequate standard of living) Every child has the right to a standard of living that is good enough to meet their physical and social needs and support their development.
+Governments must help families who cannot afford to provide this.

-ARTICLE 28 (right to education) Every child has the right to an education Primary education must be free and different forms of secondary education must be available to every child.
+ARTICLE 28 (right to education) Every child has the right to an education.

+Primary education must be free and different forms of secondary education must be available to every child.
 Discipline in schools must respect children's dianity and their rights.
-Richer countries must help poorer countries achieve this or indigenous groups) Every child has the right to learn and use the language, customs and religion of their family, whether or not these are shared by the majority of the people in the country where they live
+Richer countries must help poorer countries achieve this.